Best For

 Most sleepers should find that the 0.5 seconds to mostly recover creates enough material speed to be comfortable.
 However, a fully recovered time of 2.8 seconds is bad no matter how you slice it.

-Out of the 192 mattresses we’ve tested to date it is the 6th slowest mattress in terms of full material recovery.
+Out of the 265+ mattresses we’ve tested to date, the Ridge Crest falls in the slowest 10% of mattresses.
 This type of slow recovery makes it more difficult to move around on the mattress and can create a sensation of feeling “stuck”.

 Bounce Test

 The Sealy Posturepedic Plus has a high level of bounce.
 In our tests, we measured a total bounce height of exactly 10.0”.
-This is 0.38” more bounce than the average of 9.62”, based on all of our tests to date.
+This is just slightly more bounce than the average of 9.69”, based on all of our tests to date.

 Max.
 Depth